fredollinger/cyptocurrency/README.md

 * Binance - Has its own blockchain and coin.
 Lots of coins that can not be bought in many other exchanges.

+* Kucoin - Lots of coins.
+Outside US so probably need to buy coins from another market and transfer it.

 ## Price Charts

 NOTE: At the bottom, it will allow you to find places to buy obscure coins.